MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/Azure-Data-Lake-GA-version-overview.md

 Because Data Lake Storage Gen2 is in your own subscription, you must pay for data storage and input/output (I/O) costs that are incurred when data is read from and written to the data lake.
 You might also incur I/O costs because Finance and Operations apps write data to the data lake or update data in it.
 To help reduce intra-region I/O costs, Finance and Operations apps require that data lakes be provisioned in the same country or geographic region as the Finance and Operations environment.

 The FastTrack solution templates provide a tool that you can use to estimate the cost of storage, based on your business volumes in Finance and Operations apps.
-For more information, see [CostCalculator](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/tree/master/Analytics/CostCalculator).
+For more information, see [FastTrack for Dynamics 365 - CostCalculator](https://github.com/microsoft/Dynamics-365-FastTrack-Implementation-Assets/tree/master/Analytics/CostCalculator).

 ### I am currently using a BYOD service.
 Why should I transition to Data Lake?